 He stopped me there saying, “Yeah, they do, don’t they.”
 It wasn’t a question.

 “So,” I continued on, “in your experience, how do the drugs I’m about to take work together?
 Any complications?”
 He looked at his paperwork, and told me that this combination is very common, at the VA, he added.
 Especially the anxiety meds for veterans.
 He said told me most tolerate the combination well, but should something happen, I’d be advised to call in.
 And he handed me a list of side-effects.

 It was a rough time being locked up.
 My PTSD hit big.
 I’ve told this story way too many times, but . . . here’s the long story short:

 I hired a housekeeper who was basically homeless.
-I allowed her to sleep here on my beanbag pillows.
+I allowed her to sleep in my living room on my beanbag pillows.
 Because of her back and the metal and screws in it, it was a perfect setup.
 She told me that she was able to get a full night’s sleep and wake up without pain sleeping that way.
 But after a while I began to realize she was severely mentally ill.
 She’d left an abusive situation, and I felt very protective of her.
 I didn’t like her driving back into that environment, and she was constantly late.

 I’m a combat vet.
 When someone says they’ll be here at such and such time, and they’re not there, the only reason they were not there is that they were dead.
 What’s learned in combat is never forgotten.
 Every combat vet I know suffers from this.
 We do not understand being late and not at least giving a call.
 EVERYONE HAS A CELL PHONE.
-I even bought her one just for that reason.
+I even bought her a cell phone just for that reason.
 It came to a head one day and we had a blow out, and I finally settled down saying, “And the only reason I’m angry as hell is that when you are late, because of all the assholes in your life, I worry.
 I worry about you.”

 It was an under exaggeration.
 The reality?
 I get panic attacks.